noisebridge/PythonClass/guest-talks/20160411-postgresql/README.md

 what columns those tables will have, and what values we'll allow for each row in each table.

-Let's aim to import a subset of the fields available - we should aim to build our tools in a way that we can always add other fields later if they become relevant.
+Let's aim to import a subset of the fields available - we should try to build our tools in a way that we can always add other fields later if they become relevant.